krmaffey/Portfolio/final_proj_p1.md

 ### Setup:
 #### Potential Header: Attitudes, Laws, and Prevalence of Violence Against Women Across the Globe
 ![Setup Sketches](IMG_2691.jpeg)<br>
-In these sketches, I'd like to depict the global trends of some of the data that I'm using.
+In these sketches, I'm depicting the global trends of some of the data that I'm using.
 I know I need to iterate on these more because so far most of my sketches have been bar or line charts, although I did try an area chart here.
 The idea in this section of the project, as outlined above, is that I will lay out the wider context about attitudes, laws, and prevalence of violence against women.
 ### Conflict:
 #### Potential Header: The Middle East Lags Behind
 ![Conflict Sketches](IMG_2692.jpeg)<br>
 In the conflict section, I want to depict how the Middle East is not changing at an equivalent pace to the rest of the globe.
 At this point I intend to start filling in details with words about laws in the Middle East and focusing in on particular countries to demonstrate how they compare globally.
-## Potential Header: Conflict and Violence Against Women in Yemen and Egypt
+#### Potential Header: Conflict and Violence Against Women in Yemen and Egypt
-This is not sketched yet, but I intend to have a section of the project dedicated towards exploring the trends of conflict and violence against women at a country level.
+This is not sketched yet, but I intend to have a section of the project dedicated to exploring the trends of conflict and violence against women at a country level.
 ### Resolution:
 #### Potential Header: Change Awaits
 ![Res Sketches](IMG_2694.jpeg)<br>